My thoughts on July 4th

 Peter Berg

-I spent most of my childhood, teenage and adult life in Nigeria.
-I moved to the UK in my mid twenties and have lived here ever since.
-While I mostly consider myself Nigerian, it would be foolhardy of me to think that I haven’t imbibed elements British culture.
+I spent most of my childhood, teenage and young adult life in Nigeria.
+I moved to the UK in my mid twenties and have lived here since.

 20 yr old me would be astonished at how easily I can kickstart a conversation of the back of the weather.
-Or much tea I now drink.😁
+Or how much tea I now drink.😁

-We must be willing to admit that we are all prone to group think, stereotypes, prejudice , objectification etc Cultures are environments, or “worlds,” we create for ourselves.
+We must be willing to admit that we are all prone to group think, stereotypes, prejudice , objectification etc.

 Photo credit – Ted